-These mini pumpkin muffins are the best bite sized snack or breakfast for pumpkin season!
+These Pumpkin Mini Muffins with chocolate chips are the best bite sized snack for pumpkin season!

-I have made these for my kids as a snack or fast breakfast and they disappear so quickly.
+I have made these for my kids many times and they disappear so quickly.

 Mini muffins are a favorite in our house because they are the perfect size for little hands or when you just want a little something sweet.